 Other conditions may cause the same signs and symptoms.
 Check with your child's doctor if your child has any of these problems.

-Diagnostic tests are used to detect (find) and diagnose childhood soft tissue sarcoma.
+Diagnostic tests are used to diagnose childhood soft tissue sarcoma.

 The following tests and procedures may be used: